-Wild About Hooves – Jeremy Ford and Jen Clingly teach hoofcare basics in their new online course (coming soon!).
+Wild About Hooves – Jeremy Ford and Jen Clingly teach hoof care basics in their new online course.

-A Book On CD: Hoofworks Barefoot Basics by Peter Laidley – a reference book on CD which allows interactive learning complete with short video clips to demonstrate various trimming techniques.
-Read a review here, or purchase from the Natural Horse World Store here.
+- A Book On CD: Hoofworks Barefoot Basics by Peter Laidley – a reference book on CD that allows interactive learning complete with short video clips to demonstrate various trimming techniques.
+Read a review here or purchase from the Natural Horse World Store here.